ottoman91/ottoman91.github.io/_healthcare/epic.md

 phase

-* Map out the current workflows for the use of data in disease surveillance in Sierra Leone to form baseline for M&E assessment
+* Map out the current workflows for the use of data in disease surveillance in Sierra Leone to form baseline for Monitoring & Evaluation (M&E) assessment

 **The Methodology**
 {: .text-center}